Need help? Contact us or call us on

 Conditions

-General IVDs, self-test IVDs, IVDs listed in Annex II list B, IVDs listed in Annex II list ANew UK MDRN/ATBCTransition dates to the new regulatory regime are expected to be provided in an SI to be laid before 01-Jul-25 covering the balance of new medical device regulations; it is likely transition dates will be tied to the date this SI comes into force or the Inception Date of the new UK regime (expected 01-Jul-25)
+General IVDs, self-test IVDs, IVDs listed in Annex II list B, IVDs listed in Annex II list AUK MDRN/ATBCTransition dates to the new regulatory regime are expected to be provided in an SI to be laid in 2025 covering the balance of new medical device regulations; MHRA have indicated that they would like to establish a transitional arrangement for UKCA marked devices which will allow, at a minimum, products to be placed on the market until either the certificate expires or for 3 years after the new regulations take effect (in the case of general medical devices) or 5 years (in the case of IVDs), whichever is sooner.

 3. UK medical device law evolution – Timeline